 In this section, we empirically validate our claims that (i) stable minima are not immune to the curse of dimensionality and (ii) the ``neural shattering'' phenomenon occurs.
 All synthetic data points are generated by uniformly sampling $\vec{x}$ from $\Bb_1^d$ and $y_i=f_0(\vec{x}_i)+\mathcal{N}(0,\sigma^2)$, where the ground-truth function $f_0(\vec{x})=\vec{w}^\T\vec{x}$ for some fixed vector $\vec{w}$ with $\| \vec{w}\|=1$.
 All the models are two-layer ReLU neural networks with width four times the training data size.
 The networks are randomly initialized by the standard Kaiming initialization \citep{he2015delving}.
 We also use gradient clipping with threshold $50$ to avoid divergence for large learning rates.\footnote{We monitor clipping during the training, and the clipping only occurs in the first 10 epochs.
 Gradient clipping does not prevent the training dynamics from entering edge-of-stability regime.}

-\textbf{Curse of dimensionality.} In this experiment, we train neural networks with GD and vary the dataset sizes in $\{32,64,128,256,512\}$ and dimensions in $\{1,2,3,4,5\}$, with noise level $\sigma=1$.
-For each dataset size, dimension, and training parameters ($\eta=0.2$ without weight decay and $\eta=0.01$ with weight-decay $0.1$), we conduct 5 experiments and take the median.
+\textbf{Curse of dimensionality.} In this experiment, we train neural networks with GD and vary the data set sizes in $\{32,64,128,256,512\}$ and dimensions in $\{1,2,3,4,5\}$, with noise level $\sigma=1$.
+For each data set size, dimension, and training parameters ($\eta=0.2$ without weight decay and $\eta=0.01$ with weight-decay $0.1$), we conduct 5 experiments and take the median.
 The log-log curves are displayed in Figure \ref{fig:CoD}.

 \textbf{Neural shattering.} As briefly illustrated in the right panel of Figure~\ref{figure:neural_shattering}, Figure~\ref{fig:pseudo_sparsity} presents more detailed experiments.
-We train a two‐layer ReLU network of width 2048 on 512 noisy samples ($\sigma$ = 1) of a 10-dimensional linear target.
-Under a large stepsize $\eta = 0.9$ (no weight decay), gradient descent enters a flat / stable minimum ($\lambda_{\max}(\nabla^2_{\vec{\theta}}\loss(\vec{\theta}))$ oscillates around $2/\eta\approx 2.2$, signaling edge-of-stability dynamics).
+We train a two‐layer ReLU network of width 2048 on 512 noisy samples ($\sigma = 1$) of a 10-dimensional linear target.
+Under a large step size $\eta = 0.9$ (no weight decay), gradient descent enters a flat / stable minimum ($\lambda_{\max}(\nabla^2_{\vec{\theta}}\loss(\vec{\theta}))$ oscillates around $2/\eta\approx 2.2$, signaling edge-of-stability dynamics).
 This drastically reduces each neuron's data-activation rate to $\leq$ 10\%, rather than reducing their weight norms.
 The network overfits (train MSE $\approx 1.105 $, matching the noise level).
 In contrast, with $\eta= 0.01$ plus $\ell^2$-weight-decay $\lambda = 0.1$, all neurons remain active and weight norms stay tightly bounded, so the model avoids overfitting (train MSE $\approx 0.055$).